-Going back in time: Toronto’s Historic Distillery District
+Going Back in Time: Toronto’s Historic Distillery District

-By Cristina Cantarelli
+By Cristina Cantarelli | @thetravolution

 As a blogger on travels to Europe, my fascination has always lied in discovering the historic villages and quintessential romantic charm of age-old cities from centuries past.
 In Toronto, that romantic charm lies within the Distillery District, one of the city’s oldest neighbourhoods with an incredibly rich history, an aura of elegance and an escape from the hustle of the city.